weacast/weacast/packages/docs/guides/development.md

 This requires you to have a DockerHub account and be a team member of the Weacast organization, if you'd like to become a maintainer please tell us
 :::

-**However, our Travis CI should build he image for you as you push the tag of the release**
+**However, our Travis CI should build the image for you as you push the tag of the release**

 When testing in development you can build a Docker image that will automatically use the master branch of all modules like this:
 ```bash